2009 Fort Hood shooting: Trial

 On December 4, 2012, the Court of Appeals for the Armed Forces vacated Major Hasan's six convictions for contempt of court and removed the judge, Colonel Gregory Gross, from the case, stating he had not shown the requisite impartiality.
 The Court of Appeals overturned an order to have Hasan's beard be forcibly shaven; it did not rule on whether Hasan's religious rights had been violated.
 The Court of Appeals additionally ruled that it was the military command's responsibility, not the military judge, to ensure Hasan met grooming standards.
 The Army's Judge Advocate General appointed a new judge to replace Gross, Colonel Tara A. Osborn.
 The ruling was called "unusual" by Jeffrey Addicott of the Center for Terrorism Law at St. Mary's University, and called "rare" by military defense attorney Frank Spinner.

-In January 2013, Osborn was deliberating whether to remove the death penalty, due to the Defense attorney's claim that LTG Campbell was not impartial when it was decided that Hasan would face the death penalty.
+In January 2013, Osborn was deliberating whether to remove the death penalty, due to the Defense attorney's claim that LTG Donald M. Campbell, Jr. was not impartial when it was decided that Hasan would face the death penalty.
 On January 31, Osborn ruled that a capital murder trial was constitutional, based on a 1996 Supreme Court case regarding Dwight J. Loving; Osborn additionally ruled that her court did not have jurisdiction regarding Hasan's beard, and it was a matter to take up with Hasan's chain of command.
 On February 28 2013, Col. Osborn scheduled the court-martial to start on May 29, 2013, with jury selection starting July 1.

 On June 3, 2013, a military judge gave approval for Hasan to represent himself at his upcoming murder trial.
 His attorneys were to remain on the case but only if he asked for their help.
 Jury selection started on June 5 and opening arguments took place on August 6.
 Col. Osborn ruled on June 14, 2013, that Hasan could not claim as a part of his defense that he was defending the Taliban.
 During an exclusive interview with Fox News, Hasan justified his actions during the Fort Hood shooting by claiming that the US military was at war with Islam.

 During the first day of the trial on August 6, Hasan—representing himself— admitted that he was the gunman during the Fort Hood shootings in 2009 and stated that the evidence would show that he was the shooter.
 He also told the panel hearing that he had "switched sides" and regarded himself as a Mujahideen waging "jihad" against the United States.
 By August 7, disagreements between Hasan and his stand-by defense team led Judge Osborn to suspend the proceedings.
 Hasan's defense attorneys were concerned that his defense strategy would lead to him receiving the death penalty.
 Since the prosecution had sought the death penalty, his defense team sought to prevent this.